-One method of curriculum design that has emerged to counter the "theme-of-the-week" approach to program delivery is emergent curriculum.
-Emergent curriculum is based on the premise that children are most successful at learning when curriculum experiences account for their interests, strengths, needs, and lived realities.
+One method of curriculum design that has emerged to counter the "theme-of-the-week" approach to program delivery is the emergent curriculum.

-In addition to providing ongoing opportunities for play-based exploration across the curriculum, emergent curriculum also requires educators to document learning as it unfolds.
-Documenting learning experiences helps teachers understand where they have been and inspires ideas for where the curriculum might go next.
-It also helps children remember and understand the process of their own learning and gives parents concrete representations of their children’s developmental growth.
-Documentation takes many forms at Preschool Canada and includes the use of written observations (recorded in planning books), progress reports, photographs, portfolios and journals (with preschool and Kindergarten-aged children).
+Preschool Canada understands how important it is to ensure that documentation is being completed for each child in our care.
+Documentation takes many forms at Preschool Canada and includes the use of written observations (recorded in planning books), progress reports, photographs, portfolios and journals (with preschool and kindergarten-aged children).
 Parent-teacher conferences are also arranged as a means of celebrating individual achievements throughout the course of a year.

 The Program Plan

 Program planning is an essential tool that our Eh to Zed Preschool Canada educators use throughout the year.
 Educators use the children's observations, and based on the children's interests, they create a program plan.

 Our Educators follow the emergent curriculum, which follows the children's interests and expand on the children's interests and developmental skills through invitations or a provocation further to explore the children's interest in a topic.
 Educators provision the environment with additional materials that support the children's play.

 Eh to Zed Preschool Canada also incorporates the Reggio Emelia approach, which describes the actions and materials educators use to empower children to move forward with their interest in topics throughout indoor and outdoor program planning.

 What tools are needed to successfully engage in an emergent curriculum?